 Unfortunately, that reasoning is circular.
 The fact that such breakthroughs are impossible to predict means they can't be a factor in our planning.
 Moore's Law aside, could anybody have predicted the explosion of computing power and capability in the last two decades of the twentieth century?
 The optimistic view of the future is encouraging, but we can't take it to the bank.BACK_TO_TOP

-* BARCODING NATURE: A short article on WIRED Online ("Mark Of The Beasts" by Jonathan Keats) described a new effort to bring plant and animal taxonomy into the 21st century.
+* BARCODING NATURE: A short article from WIRED.com ("Mark Of The Beasts" by Jonathan Keats) described a new effort to bring plant and animal taxonomy into the 21st century.
 Traditionally, taxonomists interested in examining species of plants and animals from collections have relied on old-fashioned ledgers and card catalogs.
 Just how cumbersome this seems now can be understood from the fact that over 600,000 specimens are stored in the back rooms of the Smithsonian Museum of Natural History in Washington DC, and there are comparable collections in the great museums of other nations.

 The current system would have been perfectly familiar to Charles Darwin.
 Now the Smithsonian is driving a global effort to introduce a new system that would have completely astounded Darwin.
 Three years ago, the museum began a "Consortium For The Barcode Of Life", the goal of which is to sequence the same segment of DNA from the more than ten million known species on Earth, with the results accessible in a worldwide Internet database.